Azure/azure-signalr/specs/ServiceProtocol.md

 ```
 - 4 - Message Type, indicating this is a `OpenConnection` message.
 - ConnectionId - A `String` encoding unique Id for the connection.
-- Claims - A MsgPack Map containing all claims of this client.
+- Claims - A MessagePack Map containing all claims of this client.

 #### Example: TODO